 Authors are invited to submit papers that present original research in all areas of bioinformatics and computational biology, including the development of experimental or commercial systems.
-The deadline for submitting extended abstracts (12 pages) is February 6.
-Authors of accepted abstracts will be notified by February 27, with final versions due on March 8.
-The deadline for submitting short abstracts (4 pages) is April 1.
-Notification will occur by April 15, with final versions due on April 22.
+The deadline for submitting extended abstracts (12 pages in Springer LNCS format) is February 9.
+Authors of accepted abstracts will be notified by March 16, with final versions due on March 30.

 For more details visit the symposium website at http://www.cs.gsu.edu/isbra15/.

 The Department of Computer Science and Engineering in the School of Engineering and the Institute for Systems Genomics at the University of Connecticut invite applications for a tenure-track faculty position at the assistant, associate or full professor level, with an expected start date of August 23, 2015.
 The research specialties of interest include, but are not limited to, big data analysis in genomics, genomics data interpretation, machine learning and visualization, biological databases, biomedical literature mining, bioinformatics, systems biology, and related areas.
 Successful candidates will be expected to actively engage in collaborative research projects and teach in the new Institute-based graduate programs.